exploratory-io/book/analytics/var_importance_time.md

       * Use Today - Use today to fill NA.
       * Enter Manually  - Use manually entered value
     * Date to Fill NA in End Time - Date to fill NA in End Time column.
 This value takes effect when "Enter Manually" is selected for "Fill NA in End Time".
+    * Remove Outliers from Predictor Variable(s) - If TRUE is selected, rows with predictor variables values that are outliers are removed in the preprocessing.
+    * Type of Outlier Detection - IQR (1.5 IQR rule), Percentile, or Standard Deviation
+    * Threshold - Threshold value to identify outliers.
+Default is 0.95 for Percentile, and 2 for Standard Deviation.

 ## How to Use This Feature